bedax/system/INSTALL.md

 ### wordpress

 ```
-# this is to install php properly
+# this is just to install php properly
 sudo apt install wordpress php-mbstring

 # for wordpress' proper permalinks